rontarrant/gtkDcoding/docs/_posts/2019-05-10-0034-accelgroup-singleton.md

 - `import` it into your primary code file just as you would any other library or wrapper, and
 - use the `–i` flag when compiling.

 And that’s it for another *gtkDcoding* blog post.
-Until next time…
+Until next time...

 <div class="blog-nav">
 	<div style="float: left;">